Invoca/developer-docs/source/api_documentation/network_integration/advertisers/index.rst

     - The network id for this User.

   * - email_settings
+    - JSON array of hashes
+    - Each hash has two required fields:

-    - string in RFC 2822 addr-spec format
-    - The user’s email address.
+      ``email_address``: string in RFC 2822 addr-spec format.
+The user’s email address.
 Unique for this user.

+      ``use_for_notifications``: boolean used to indicate if notifications should be sent to the email address.

+      A user must have at least one email address where ``use_for_notifications`` is true.

   * - first_name
     - string (Required)